evmts/tevm-monorepo/.changeset/serious-shrimps-shave.md

 "@evmts/bundler": patch
 ---

-Fixed mostly benign bug with using '.' instead of process.cwd()
+Fixed bug with using '.' instead of process.cwd()

+This bug was unlikely to affect users and mostly a stylistic problem